SamDM/texbuild/README.md

 Just point `texbuild` to your project dir and to the the file you want to compile (relative to the `src` dir).
-Do not include the `.text` extension.
+Do not include the `.tex` extension.
 E.g.:

 ```bash
 texbuild ./example loop my_tex_file